SalMod91/Try/README.md

 At Lujain's Footruck was born from Lujain's love of cooking and sharing food with everyone, as such it's target is an audience of all ages, especially people down on their luck thanks to the affordable prices wich aim not to make a profit but rather to cover its production costs.

-The goal of the website is to help the new audience to find out the concept of the Foodtruck, Lujain herself and why she started this project, what to expect in the Menu , introduce them to the social media page and the biggest reason for visiting the website for new and old users will be to provide informations about the location and events.
+The goal of the website is to help the new audience to find out the concept of the Foodtruck, Lujain herself and why she started this project, what to expect in the Menu , introduce them to the social media page and the biggest reason for visiting the website for new and old users will be to provide informations about the location and events. <br> The website is live and can be found [HERE](https://salmod91.github.io/project-1-at-lujain/index.html)

 ![Responsive Screenshot](/assets/images/readme-images/responsive-screenshot.webp)